Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Machine Learning Techniques for Likelihood Estimation

 measures the accuracy of probabilistic predictions in cases where probabilities are assigned to a set of mutually exclusive discrete outcomes (one for each geozone $g$), where $f_{i,j}$ and $o_{i,j}$ represent the predicted probability and actual outcome associated with observing sample $i$ in geozone $g_j$.
 The lower the Brier score, the higher the accuracy.
-This measure is averaged over $N_\text{v}$, the total number of instances in the validation set.
+This measure is averaged over $N$, the total number of instances in the test set.
+The $F_1$ score in (\ref{eq:f1-score}), this being the harmonic mean of precision and recall, is also used in performance analysis.

+To provide a concrete example of geozone likelihood estimation, Fig.~\ref{fig:geozone-likelihood} shows the $\hat{p}(g\!\mid\!\mathbf{c}_i)$ estimates obtained using the RandomForest classifier for some samples $(\mathbf{c}_i,\mathbf{s}_i)$ in a small region.
+To conserve space, the number of geozones is limited to four, just enough to highlight the probabilistic nature of the calculation.